The New Negro: Jazz and Blues

-Some of the most prominent African American artist that were greatly influenced by the “New Negro” concept that reflected in their music and concert works were William Grant Still and Duke Ellington.
-Duke Ellington, a renowned jazz artist, began to reflect the "New Negro" in his music, particularly in the jazz suite Black, Brown, and Beige.
+Some of the most prominent African-American artists who were greatly influenced by the "New Negro" concept, as reflected in their music and concert works, were William Grant Still and Duke Ellington.
+Ellington, a renowned jazz artist, began to reflect the "New Negro" in his music, particularly in the jazz suite Black, Brown, and Beige.
 The Harlem Renaissance prompted a renewed interest in black culture that was even reflected in the work of white artists, the most well known example being George Gershwin's Porgy and Bess.

 Reception

-The release of The New Negro and the writing and philosophy laid out by Alain Locke were met with wide support.
+The release of The New Negro and the writing and philosophy laid out by Locke were met with wide support.
 However, not everyone agreed with the New Negro movement and its ideas.
-Some criticized the author selections, specifically Eric W. Reader, who wrote the collection of short stories “Tropic Death" (1926).
-He found Locke's selected “contemporary black leaders inadequate or ineffective in dealing with the cultural and political aspirations of black masses".
-Others, like the African American academic Harold Cruse, even found the term New Negro “politically naive or overly optimistic”.
-Even some modern late 20th century authors like Gilbert Osofsky were concerned that the ideas of the New Negro would go on to stereotype and glamorize black life.
-Notable black scholar, author, and sociologist W.E.B Dubois also had a different vision for the type of movement that should have stemmed from the New Negro ideology, hoping that it would go beyond an artistic movement and become more political in nature.
+Some criticized the author's selections, specifically Eric Walrond, who wrote the collection of short stories Tropic Death (1926).
+He found Locke's selected "contemporary black leaders inadequate or ineffective in dealing with the cultural and political aspirations of black masses".
+Others, such as the African-American academic Harold Cruse, even found the term New Negro "politically naive or overly optimistic".
+Even some modern late-20th-century authors such as Gilbert Osofsky were concerned that the ideas of the New Negro would go on to stereotype and glamorize black life.
+Notable black scholar, author, and sociologist W. E. B. Du Bois also had a different vision for the type of movement that should have stemmed from the New Negro ideology, hoping that it would go beyond an artistic movement and become more political in nature.
 The New Negro did eventually influence a movement that went beyond being simply artistic and reshaped the minds of African Americans through political beliefs and promoted a sense of black involvement in the American government, but Locke was adamant about the movement going beyond the United States borders and being a worldwide awakening.
-Yet, due to the circumstances of the time and the tremendous diversity of opinions about the future of the movement, ideals stemming from the New Negro would not be widely acknowledged again until the civil rights movement (1954-1968).
+Yet, due to the circumstances of the time and the tremendous diversity of opinions about the future of the movement, ideals stemming from the New Negro would not be widely acknowledged again until the civil rights movement (1954–1968).
 Still, Locke would go on to continue defending the idea of the New Negro.